FupingHu/GFS/README.md

 # GFS
-## This is the source codes of Graph Fuzzy System (under review).
+### The source codes of Graph Fuzzy System for the Whole Graph Prediction:Concepts, Models, and Algorithms.
-## We will give runnable codes after the paper is accepted.
-Thanks！